-With her defeat at Syracuse, all danger from Athens to the independent peoples of the west came to an She, indeed, continued to end. her combined against struggle enemies and revolted allies with unparalleled gallantry and many more years of warfare passed away before she surrendered to their But no success in subsearms. quent conflicts could ever restore her to the pre-eminence in enterprise, resources and maritime skill, which she had acquired before her fatal reverses in Sicily.
+With her defeat at Syracuse, all danger from Athens to the independent peoples of the west came to an She, indeed, continued her struggle against combined enemies and revolted allies with gallantry and many unparalleled more years of warfare passed away before she surrendered to their But no success in subsearms. quent conflicts could ever restore her to the pre-eminence in enterprise, resources and maritime skill, which she had acquired before her fatal reverses in Sicily.
 Nor among the rival Greek republics was there any capable of reorganizing her empire, or resuming her schemes of conquest.
-The domination of western Europe was left for Rome and Carthage to dispute two centuries later, in conflicts still more terrible, and with even higher displays of military daring and genius, than B.C.
-331.-Editor.

-Athens had witnessed either in her rise, her meridian, or her fall.
+The domination of western Europe was left for Rome and Carthage to dispute two centuries later, in conflicts still more terrible, and with even higher displays of military daring and genius, than Athens had witnessed either in her rise, her meridian, or her fall.